nooraphussain/Google-template/README.md

 # html Homepage Clone

 ## Overview
-This repository showcases a clone of the Google homepage created using basic HTML and CSS.
+This repository showcases a clone of some created pages using basic HTML and CSS.
 It's part of my journey in learning and mastering web development.

 ## Description
 - **HTML Syntax Practice:** This project contains simple HTML elements and structures as part of my learning process.